bioexcel/qmmm_bpg/running_cp2k/cp2k_errors.rst

 ==========================

 -----------------------
-Warning messages
+Abort messages
 -----------------------

 GEOMETRY wrong or EMAX_SPLINE too small!
 ----------------------------------------

-may be a problem with the MM forcefield, geometry
+This is usually means there is a problem with the MM forcefield or the geometry of your system.

 KIND not found